drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 - Integration: The system should have the capability to integrate with third-party services such as social media platforms and payment services to provide a seamless user experience.

 ## 11. Timeline and Deliverables:

+### Phase 1: Planning and Analysis (Week 1-2)

+- Conduct a feasibility study to identify the need for a food ordering system and how it can benefit your university
+- Write a project proposal outlining the objectives, scope, and expected outcomes of the project
+- Assemble a project team and allocate roles and responsibilities
+- Identify the key stakeholders and gather their input and feedback
+- Create a project plan outlining timelines, milestones, and deliverables

+### Milestones and Deliverables:

+- Feasibility study report
+- Project proposal
+- Project team assembled with assigned roles
+- Project plan

+### Resources Required:

+- Feasibility study report templates
+- Project management software
+- Collaboration tools for remote communication

+### Phase 2: Design and Prototyping (Week 3-6)

+- Define user requirements and functional specifications
+- Create wireframes, mockups, or prototypes of the user interface design -Define the database schema and architecture
+- Identify the technical specifications and choose the appropriate technologies and frameworks
+- Conduct user testing and gather feedback to refine the design

+### Milestones and Deliverables:

+- User requirements and functional specifications document
+- User interface design prototypes or mockups
+- Database schema and architecture document
+- Technical specifications and framework choices document

+###Resources Required:

+- Wireframing and prototyping tools
+- Collaboration tools for remote communication
+- Database design software
+- Technical specification templates

+### Phase 3: Development and Testing (Week 7-11)

+- Implement frontend and backend functionalities based on the design and technical specifications
+- Develop the payment gateway and order management system
+- Test the system to ensure its functionality, security, and performance
+- Fix bugs and errors based on user feedback

+### Milestones and Deliverables:

+- Fully functional food ordering system
+- Payment gateway integration
+- Order management system
+- Test cases and bug reports

+###Resources Required:

+- Web development frameworks and tools
+- Payment gateway integration software
+- Testing software and tools
+- Collaboration tools for remote communication

+### Phase 4: Documentation and Deployment (Week 12-14)

+- Write the software requirements specification (SRS), software design document (SDD), and software testing document (STD)
+- Deploy the system on a web server or cloud platform
+- Provide user training and support
+- Establish a maintenance plan and bug fixing

+### Milestones and Deliverables:

+- SRS, SDD, and STD documents
+- Deployed food ordering system
+- User manuals and maintenance plan
+- Support documentation

+###Resources Required:

+- Documentation templates
+- Web hosting or cloud platform
+- User training materials
+- Collaboration tools for remote communication

 ## 12. Conclusion: